Wondering if your toddler is ready to transition to one nap? Learn when to drop that second nap plus get essential tips for a smooth process.

 How to transition to one nap

-My three-year-old twins have been taking one long, mid-day nap since they were about a year and a half old.
-While the dwindling number of naps might seem like less opportunities to catch a break, I enjoy the long stretch of uninterrupted time.
-I also love how we can plan longer outings for the morning or afternoon with just one nap to schedule our days around.
+My twins had taken one long, mid-day nap since they were about a year and a half old.
+While the dwindling number of naps seemed like fewer opportunities to catch a break, I enjoyed the long stretch of uninterrupted time.
+I also loved how we could plan longer outings for the morning or afternoon with just one nap to schedule our days around.

 If you feel like your toddler is ready to take one nap, try the following tips below for a smooth transition: